Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Methodology

 After simplifying the above expression, finally, the inner product between the centroid and minority data point is found to be,

 Alternatively, the probability of obtaining \( |0\rangle \) on the ancilla is

 from which the overlap \( \langle M | C \rangle \) can be extracted.
 This compact variant of the SWAP test is particularly useful in NISQ-era devices, as it reduces the number of qubits required while still enabling reliable comparison of quantum states for applications in verification, quantum communication, and ML.
 The compact swap test method shown in algorithm \ref{Algo-CompactSwapTest} computes a quantum-inspired angle between two vectors $c$ and $m$ by encoding their normalized forms into a quantum circuit.
 It first prepares an ancilla qubit in a superposition state using a Hadamard gate, then encodes a rotation based on the relative norms of the vectors.
 The vectors themselves are concatenated, normalized, and initialized on the remaining qubits.
 A controlled-SWAP operation followed by another Hadamard on the ancilla allows interference that encodes the inner product between $c$ and $m$.
 Measuring the ancilla and calculating the probability of outcome `0' enables estimation of the inner product, which is clipped to the valid range and converted to an angle using the $\arccos$ function.
 This angle reflects the similarity or quantum-inspired distance between the two input vectors.
+In the noisy-QSMOTE experiments, the considered quantum-inspired noise channels (BF, PF, BPF, DP, AD, and PD) are injected directly into the compact swap-test circuit before ancilla measurement.
+Consequently, the measured probability $p_0$, overlap estimation, similarity score, and the angle used for synthetic sample generation are all affected by the noise process.
+The resulting synthetic samples are therefore generated from noisy similarity estimates, enabling direct investigation of the robustness of the QSMOTE mechanism under quantum-inspired perturbations.